 Not all organizations are party houses.
 Some have an academic focus, while others offer volunteer opportunities or are philanthropically oriented.
 Yet, social frats continue to be some of the most popular on campuses across the United States.

 Hazing rituals may cause extreme emotional trauma in some students.
 Sometimes, these initiation activities are downright dangerous, resulting in severe injuries or death.
-Many young freshmen arrive on college campuses with limited exposure to alcohol and illicit drugs.
+Many young first-year students arrive on college campuses with limited exposure to alcohol and illicit drugs.
 They simply do not have the tolerance levels of those already in the Greek system.
 A desire to fit in and lack of knowledge about their limits can have catastrophic results.
-In fact, a large percentage of deaths related to alcohol involve freshmen and many of them occur during initiation rituals.
+A large percentage of deaths related to alcohol involve first-year students, and many of them occur during initiation rituals.

 Many students are attracted to Greek life for the camaraderie, social status, revelry, and glamour.
 Members have access to academic opportunities and networking, but also to popular house parties.
 The truth is that Greek life is what a student makes of it.
 Leadership roles, academic pursuits, campus involvement, and the chance to make lifelong friends are available to those who want to avail the benefits of a Greek organization.